< Site for the foreign people residing in the suburb of Tokyo --- Updated on Nov 3, 2013 >

 On top of these restaurants, however, there are some other small restaurants, such as traditional Japanese noodle shops in several places.

 R2 : "Chez Noix" turn left to the mountain side from the road between Hiwada-san & Koma-jinja,European,open 1200-2100.

-R4 : "Shou-hei Udon" on R299 near Koma station,Japanese noodle shop.
+R4 : "Shou-hei Udon" on R299 near Koma station,Japanese noodle restaurant.
+Closed on Tuesday.

-R5 : "Fioretto" on the east side of Nou-nin-ji Temple and the backside of a convenient store,European light meal,open 1100-1700,closed on Tue.
+R5 : "Fioretto" on the east side of Nou-nin-ji Temple and the backside of a convenient store,European light meal,open 1130-1800,closed on Tuesday.

 R6 : "Coco's" near the railroad crossing in Hannou,Family Restaurant

-R7 : Family Restaurant on the road to Higashi-Hannou station,
+R7 : Family Restaurant,"GUSTO" on the road to Higashi-Hannou station,

 F1 : "Seven-Eleven" near the entrance to Kinchaku-da,Convenience store